 Incorporate leadership skills and interprofessional team building strategies to improve quality metrics within health care systems, organizations, and diverse practice settings.
 Essential II: Organizational and Systems Leadership for Quality Improvement and Systems Thinking

 Employ information systems and technology in the delivery of transformative health care.
 Essential IV: Information Systems/Technology and Patient Care Technology for the Improvement and Transformation of Health Care

 Advocate for evidence-based health policy to improve local, national, and/or global patient and health population outcomes.
 Essential V: Health Care Policy for Advocacy in Health Care

 Utilize effective interprofessional communication and collaborative skills to facilitate improvement in population health Essential VI: Interprofessional Collaboration for Improving Patient and Population Health Outcomes

 Demonstrate advanced levels of clinical judgment and systems thinking in designing, delivering, and evaluating evidence-based care for clinical prevention and population health.
 Essential VII: Clinical Prevention and Population Health for Improving the Nation’s Health Essential VIII: Advanced Nursing Practice

 (Approved Graduate Studies Committee 5/11/2016)

 Upon successful completion of the course of study, graduates will be eligible to sit for national Family Nurse Practitioner certification examinations offered by the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).
-The program of study conforms to the education guidelines from the State of Texas and the National Organization of Nurse Practitioner Faculties (NONPF) and is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The program of study conforms to the education guidelines from the State of Texas and the National Organization of Nurse Practitioner Faculties (NONPF).